wireapp/wire-server-deploy/offline/instrument_monitoring.md

 ./dashboards/grafana_sync.sh
 ```

+#### Manual Upload

+`dashboards/manual_upload` directory consists the dashboard JSON's which can be uploaded manually.
+To upload manually,

+- Go to the left menu → **Dashboards → Import**
+- Click **Upload JSON file** and select your file from `dashboards/manual_upload` directory
+- Set the Prometheus datasource (usually detected automatically)
+- Click "Import"

 All the dashboards should be uploaded.
 If the dashboard does not show any graph, refresh the dashboard or open the individual dashboard panel in the `edit` mode and refresh the `Query inspector`.

-#### Manual Upload

-To upload manually copy the dashboards json from `dashboards/manual_upload` directory and import to your grafana instance one by one.